Estimating Economic Models with Testable Assumptions: Theory and Applications: Abstract

 \section{Abstract}

-\begin{spacing}{1.2} { This paper studies the identification, estimation, and hypothesis testing problem in complete and incomplete economic models with testable assumptions.
-Testable assumptions ($A$) give strong and interpretable empirical content to the models but they also carry the possibility that some distribution of observed outcomes may reject these assumptions.
-A natural way to avoid this is to find a set of relaxed assumptions ($\tilde{A}$) that cannot be rejected by any distribution of observed outcome and the identified set of the parameter of interest is not changed when the original assumption is not rejected.
-The main contribution of this paper is to characterize the properties of such a relaxed assumption $\tilde{A}$ using a generalized definition of refutability and confirmability.
+\begin{spacing}{1.2} {This paper studies the identification and hypothesis testing in complete and incomplete economic models with testable assumptions.
+A testable assumption ($A$) gives interpretable empirical content to the economic model but it also carry the possibility that some distributions of observed outcomes may reject these assumptions.
+A way to avoid the data rejection problem is to find a relaxed assumptions ($\tilde{A}$) that cannot be rejected by any distribution of observed outcomes.
+We also want the identified set for the parameter of interest under $\tilde{A}$ is not changed when the original assumption $A$ is not rejected by the observed data distribution.
+I characterize the properties of such a relaxed assumption $\tilde{A}$ using a generalized notion of refutability and confirmability.
 I also propose a general method to construct such $\tilde{A}$.
-A general estimation and inference procedure is proposed and can be applied to most incomplete economic models.
 I apply my methodology to the instrument monotonicity assumption in Local Average Treatment Effect (LATE) estimation and to the sector selection assumption in a binary outcome Roy model of employment sector choice.
-In the LATE application, I use my general method to construct a set of relaxed assumptions $\tilde{A}$ that can never be rejected, and the identified set of LATE is the same as imposing $A$ when $A$ is not rejected.
-LATE is point identified under my extension $\tilde{A}$ in the LATE application.
-In the binary outcome Roy model, I use my method of incomplete models to relax Roy's sector selection assumption and characterize the identified set of the binary potential outcome as a polyhedron.} \end{spacing}
+In the LATE application, I use my general method to construct a relaxed assumption $\tilde{A}$ that can never be rejected, and the identified set for LATE is unchanged when $A$ holds.
+LATE is point identified under my extension $\tilde{A}$ in the application.
+In the binary outcome Roy model, I use my method to relax Roy's sector selection assumption and characterize the identified set for the binary potential outcomes as a polyhedron.} \end{spacing}

 \keywords{\textit{Incomplete Models; Refutability; LATE; Roy Model }}